 Obsidian Integration

-Basic Memory integrates seamlessly with Obsidian, providing powerful visualization and navigation capabilities for your knowledge graph.
+Basic Memory works with Obsidian to visualize and navigate your knowledge graph.

 For more information about Obsidian, visit the Obsidian home page.